Mohammad Nejadmehdi

-Mohammad Nejad Mehdi (محمد نژادمهدی) is an Iranian football centre-back who currently plays for Iranian football club Foolad in the Persian Gulf Pro League.
+Mohammad Nejad Mehdi (محمد نژادمهدی) is an Iranian football centre-back who currently plays for Iranian football club Shams Azar in the Persian Gulf Pro League.

 Club career

 Nassaji

 Nejad Mehdi started his career with Nassaji from youth levels.
 As Summer 2012 he promoted to first team.
 He spent 2 seasons with Nassaji and scored 4 times in 33 matches.

 Padideh

 He joined Padideh in summer 2014 with two-years contract.
 He made his debut for Padideh against Naft Masjed Soleyman as a starter in 2014–15 Iran Pro League.
 He played as a right back at Padideh while he was usually used as a center back by Nassaji.

 Zob Ahan

 On 27 June 2015 he joined Zob Ahan with a three seasons contract which keep him until end of 2017–18 season with Isfahani side.